-- Will the library be open for Prep pupils?
+- Is the library open for Prep pupils?

 Yes, under staff supervision, and with proper physical distancing in place.

-- How will meals in the Dining Hall be provided for Prep pupils?
+- How are meals in the Dining Hall provided for Prep pupils?

-Yes, Prep School have staggered meals in the Dining Hall following Physical Distancing protocols and fully supervised by Prep School staff.
+The Prep School has staggered meals in the Dining Hall following Physical Distancing protocols and fully supervised by Prep School staff.

-- How will physical distancing work in the Prep School – both in the classrooms and at break times?
+- How does physical distancing work in the Prep School – both in the classrooms and at break times?

-Yes, every effort will be made to maintain physical distancing both during class time and at break times.
-Further advice from MOE is expected on this.
-It may be that at present outdoor equipment is not to be used by pupils.
+Every effort is made to maintain physical distancing both during class time and at break times.
+At present outdoor equipment is not to be used by pupils.

-- How will the needs of younger children requiring support be met? (e.g. toilet visits, changing, accidents etc.)
+- How are the needs of younger children requiring support be met? (e.g. toilet visits, changing, accidents etc.)

-These aspects will be closely supervised by Prep School Staff.
+These aspects are supervised closely by Prep School Staff.

-- How will the effective and supportive pastoral care of Prep pupils be provided?
+- How is effective and supportive pastoral care of Prep pupils be provided?

-- How will the changes in the Prep school (and reasons for them) be effectively communicated to pupils?
+- How are changes in the Prep school (and reasons for them) effectively communicated to pupils?